status-im/specs/status-spec.md

 Once a Whisper node is up and running there are some specific settings required to commmunicate with other Status nodes.

+Worth noting is that in Whisper time MUST be synced between all nodes participating in the given network.
+A clock drift between two peers larger than 20 seconds MAY result in discarding incoming messages.

 ### Node configuration